Slamy/Wiki_MiSTer/SYS---HPS-IO.md

 To write data, set the sb_lba to the block number you want to seek to.
 Then set the correct bit in sd_wr to 1.
 Similar to a read, it will raise the sd_ack bit, and count the sd_buff_addr - the core will respond by setting each sd_buff_din to the data it wants to write.
 After the block is written (sd_buff_addr reaches BLKSZ) sd_ack will be cleared.

+When the user unmounts the image from the OSD, img_mounted will go high, and the img_size will be set to zero.
+That is how the core knows to unmount the current image.

 * sd_lba[VDNUM] - logical block address - this is the block we want to start accessing
 * sd_blk_cnt - number of blocks
 * sd_rd - read number of blocks starting at address